learningequality/kolibri-docs/docs/manage/get_support.rst

 Problems with import and export from USB drives
 -----------------------------------------------

-Kolibri needs read and write access to USB drives in order to import and export content.
+Kolibri needs read and write access to USB drives in order to import and export channels.
 There are several possibilities why you may encounter issues during this procedure.

 * **User account does not have access**: